noelmathen/RSMS-Feedback-Form-Filling-Automation/README.md

 # Feedback Automation Script

 This Python script uses Selenium to automate the feedback submission process on the [Rajagiri Tech Student Portal](https://www.rajagiritech.ac.in/stud/ktu/student/).
 It specifically targets the feedback pages for the 2023 End Semester Feedback ODD.

 ## Features

-- **User Input:** The script prompts the user to enter their username and password for the student portal.
+- **User Input:** The script prompts the user to enter their username(uid) and password for the student portal.
 - **Error Handling:** The script includes error handling to catch exceptions during the automation process and print informative error messages.
 - **Headless Mode:** The script uses a headless browser for a more seamless automation experience.